182,500 GSF, 17,190 M2

 The first of its kind in the country, ESIF houses 200 scientists and engineers in more than 14 highly sophisticated laboratories that include high bay testing spaces and the world's most powerful computing data center dedicated to energy efficiency and renewables.
 Yet in spite of the raw power needed for this research, ESIF's design achieves an ultra-green workplace by employing the most efficient technology available (including computing), recycling waste energy for heating, and under-floor air distribution among other strategies for cooling and ventilation.
 ESIF was recently named the 2014 Lab of the Year by R&D Magazine.

 The nation's electricity infrastructure needs an overhaul.
 NREL's newest facility will lead the way.

-NREL ESIF recently won this prestigious competition, which recognizes the best new and renovated laboratories that combine all aspects of the building into a superior working environment.
+NREL ESIF was recently named R&D Magazine's 2014 Laboratory of the Year, which recognizes the best new and renovated laboratories that combine all aspects of the building into a superior working environment.

 Ultra-efficient HPC data center debuts